-- (a) Advice from officers about how to decontaminate in the room. - (b) Clean clothing if the youth's clothing was contaminated. - (c) A youth in a room shall not be left unattended. - (d) Clean sheets for the youth's bed.
+- (a) Removal of the youth(s) from the room while the room is decontaminated by janitors or officers. - (b) Clean clothing if the youth's clothing was contaminated. - (c) A youth in a room shall not be left unattended. - (d) Clean sheets for the youth's bed.